 Organizational learning, for many, is still a confusing concept.
-Knowledge is an abstract thing—it's not a tangible asset—and so understanding how to manage it and disseminate it can be a tricky question.
+Knowledge is an abstract thing—it's not a tangible asset—and so understanding how to manage and disseminate it can be tricky.
 And yet, it is essential for the success of any business.
-Without sound knowledge management practices, a business is simply spinning its wheels: it's not going anywhere.
+Without sound knowledge management practices, a company is merely spinning its wheels: it's not going anywhere.

-No list of companies with good knowledge management skills would be complete without at least a cursory consideration of Ford.
-The global automker has been a longtime practitioner of knowledge management best practices, and this, along with many other factors, has allowed it to cheat death on numerous occasions and remain a profitable enterprise.
+No list of companies that use knowledge management system would be complete without at least a cursory consideration of Ford.
+The global automaker has been a long time practitioner of knowledge management best practices.
+This coupled with many other factors has allowed it to cheat death on numerous occasions and remain a profitable enterprise.

-Ford particularly applied KM principles to product development processes.
-Early in the history of the Internet, Ford used a web-based knowledge management enabler to reproduce and maintain quality standards across their product line.
-This early adopter mentality allowed Ford to raise its initial quality up 18% and reduce its warranty cost by $1 billion.
+Ford particularly applied knowledge management principles to product development processes.
+Early in the history of the Internet, Ford used a web-based knowledge management enabler to maintain quality standards across its product line.
+This early adoption allowed Ford to raise its initial quality by 18% and reduce its warranty cost by $1 billion.

-The auto major is great at knowledge management because the company has been doing it for a long time—and has accrued enough experience to refine its approach to KM meaningfully.
+The auto major is great at knowledge management because the company has been doing it for a long time and has gathered enough experience to refine its approach to knowledge management meaningfully.

-It’s good to end with a more modern example.
-Amazon has been crushing knowledge management since it broke ecommerce wide open in the late 90s.
-The company applies many core KM and user experience principles in catering to the needs of its users.
+Amazon has been excelling at knowledge management since it took a plunge into e-commerce in the late 90s.
+The company applies many core knowledge management and user experience principles in catering to the needs of its employees.

-One of these is a single interface to meet the need of all its users.
-This keeps all items easy to index and find, and has allowed to Amazon to skyrocket and diversify its business from selling books to all kinds of equipment, even having its own product lines that are competing with pretty much any item imaginable, from bluetooth speakers to foam rollers.
+One such principle is that of housing a single interface to meet the needs of all its users.
+This keeps all items easy to index and find, and has allowed Amazon to skyrocket and diversify its business from selling books and all kinds of equipment to even having its own product lines that are competing with pretty much any item imaginable, from Bluetooth speakers to foam rollers.

-Each of these businesses approaches knowledge management differently.
-What they all share in common is a commitment to KM practices and seeing how they apply to their business.
-The result from this commitment is yet another thing in common: tremendous success.
+Each of these businesses has a different approach to knowledge management.
+What they all share in common is a commitment to knowledge management practices and seeing how they apply to their business.
+The result from this commitment is - tremendous success - yet another thing in common in all these companies.

-Pratt & Whitney is an International aerospace manufacturer based in Connecticut.
-They reported an operating profit of $1.9 billion in 2015 on revenues of $14 billion and have been studied at length for their successful practice of knowledge management.
+Pratt & Whitney is an international aerospace manufacturer based in Connecticut.
+It reported an operating profit of $1.9 billion in 2015 on revenues of $14 billion.
+Given the high profit it clocked, the company has been studied at length for its successful practice of knowledge management.

-The World Bank is a good example in the philanthropic sector applying sound knowledge management principles.
-For a long time, the World Bank has been trying to decentralize its operations— convert from an essentially top-down, Washington-based financial institution to a company that empowers its clients through knowledge sharing and information.
-This has been a long road for the company.
+The World Bank is an excellent example in the philanthropic sector.
+For a long time, it has been trying to decentralize its operations— convert from an essentially top-down, Washington-based financial institution to a company that empowers its clients through knowledge sharing and information.
+This has been a long journey for the company.